 While today, workers with college degrees do earn more money than those without, things may shift and organizations may no longer enforce the education barrier they erected decades ago.
 The Baby Boomer generation, who were taught that one must earn a college degree to prosper, are now retiring without that gold watch they’d thought they’d get.
 Millennials who pursued a college education found themselves not only facing intense competition to be accepted into a top-rated college but, once they graduated, entered the workforce during a recession when jobs were scarce and competition was fierce.
 They faced the glum reality that, already saddled with more than $100,000 in college loan debt, the odds were that that great, high-paying job they’d worked toward was merely a mirage.

 That “lesson” hasn’t been lost on the two billion young people worldwide now on the cusp of entering the workforce.
-Born between 1997 and 2010, Generation Z are only too familiar with the dearth of benefits for millennials who obtained standard or advanced degrees.
+Born between 1997 and 2010, Generation Z is only too familiar with the dearth of benefits for millennials who obtained standard or advanced degrees.
 A great many have stated they will completely forego secondary education.
-In fact,75% of Generation Z say there are other ways of getting the education they need than going to college.
-The new generation doesn’t necessarily equate a degree with “success” and feel that more money doesn’t mean more happiness.
+In fact, 75% of Generation Z say there are other ways of getting the education they need than going to college.
+The new generation doesn’t necessarily equate a degree with “success” and feels that more money doesn’t mean more happiness.

-In fact, as we pointed out in our article on Gen Z, many of those entering the workforce are focusing on attaining future-proof jobs – gigs that probably won’t be exterminated by Artificial Intelligence (AI), such as:
+In fact, many of those entering the workforce are focusing on attaining future-proof jobs – gigs that probably won’t be exterminated by Artificial Intelligence (AI), such as:

 While a number of these jobs demand college degrees, many won’t or will require certification attainable at a trade school.